Anku1903/Realtime-WeatherAPI-Streaming-Pipeline/README.md

 4. Publishing and verifying the pipeline
    - Published the Eventstream pipeline, which continuously transfers weather data from the Event Hub to the KQL database
    - Verified the correct data ingestion in the KQL DB by checking data previews

+### Reporting & Visualization
+The last development phase leverages Power BI to transform the streaming weather data into an interactive, real-time dashboard.
+Power BI Desktop was the primary tool here since it offers more flexibility than the online version.
+The main development steps include:
+1. Establishing the Data Connection with Power BI Desktop
+   - Signed in with my Azure account and provided the necessary details (database name, table name etc.) to connect Power BI to the KQL database
+3. Dashboard development
+   - Used various visuals to display the latest weather metrics
+   - Enhanced data by using DAX
+4. Publishing and Configuring the Report
+   - Uploaded the dashboard to the Power BI service with Fabric
+   - Configured scheduled refresh settings to ensure the report continuously reflects the latest data